navipartner/docs/content/en/docs/restaurant/how-to/fast_food/index.md

    {{< alert icon="📝" text="In fast-food restaurant, customers usually pay up-front, while in fine-dining ones it's customary to pay once the meal is complete."/>}}

 6. Provide the customer name and phone number in the pop-up window, then press **OK**.
+   The customer contact information you provide will be used to send  them a notification when their order is prepared and ready to be collected.

+   {{< alert icon="⚠️" text="Pressing <b>OK</b> here is mandatory, even if the customer hasn't provided any customer information.
+Otherwise, the order won't be sent to the kitchen, and the sale won't be finalized."/>}}

    The order is now displayed in the **Order taken** column of the **Order Status Display System** visible to the customers.
 They can use it to track the status of their order and see when they should approach the counter to collect it.

    ![kds_customer](Images/kds_customer.png)

 7. Open one of the KDS kitchen screens.
    The placed order is displayed on it.
 It is a freshly placed order, so it's marked in green color.
-The order color might change depending on the time it takes for it to be prepared and picked up.
-The expected food preparation time and color change are set up in Business Central.
+   The color may change if the time taken to prepare the order exceeds certain estimates set in the system.
+Delayed order notifications are also sent to a responsible person or a list of responsible people.

    ![kds_staff](Images/kds_staff.png)

 8. Double-click the placed order once it's been produced to move it to the next stage - packing.
    The order is moved from **Order taken** to **In progress** on the Order Status Display screen.
 9. Open the KDS packing screen, and double-click the order once it's been packed or placed on a tray.
    The order is moved from **In progress** to **Ready**, and the customer is notified that they can approach the counter to pick the order up.

 #### See also